-AMG is the flagship media property of the Antillean Development Partners Inc., a Barbados-based not-for-profit company.
+AMG is the flagship media property of the Antillean Development Partners Inc., a not-for-profit entity headquartered in Jamaica.

 AMG explains the Caribbean through authoritative insights on the issues that shape the region’s politics, markets, and people.
 We approach the news differently, with an editorial team of researchers and policy analysts that goes beyond the media’s headlines with incisive briefs on the Caribbean’s most important issues.